hemangi/codeFun/README.md

 # codeFun
 javascript
-1) Anagram.java - Minimum Number of swaps/replacement required to make two Strings Anagram  using char array
+1) Anagram.java - Count minimum Number of swaps/replacement required to make two strings Anagram of each other using char array